asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

 ## Usage

+For easy usage add to `$PATH`.

+Easy way to run this script on X session start: Append filename to `$HOME/.xprofile`.

-If using LARBS, replace the remaps script within `$HOME/.local/bin`.
+If using Lukesmithxyz's LARBS, replace the remaps script within `$HOME/.local/bin`, this will run after `startx` is called.

-Default LARBS has this script run on X session start.
-Edit `$HOME/.xprofile` to change this behaviour.